The French Passé Composé Explained

-We are well aware that irregular verbs have their own rules in French.
+We are well aware that irregular verbs walk their own destinies in French.
 Some common patterns are like ‘ire’ endings take ‘it’, ‘enir’ endings take ‘enu’ and so on.
 The only way around it is practice and memory.
-Let’s look at an example below:
+Let’s look at an example for your comfort.

 |Irregular Verb Aller (to go) in Verb Être|

 |Il/Elle/On||est allé(e) (He/She/One went)|

 Step 3: The Loyal Agreement of Gender and Number